 The Academic Calendar provides official dates for withdrawing from a class without record or without final grades.
-If you are considering dropping a course, you must ensure you comply with all other policies and conditions of your awards.
-You may submit a withdrawal request via iROAR.
+When considering dropping a course, the student must comply with all other policies and conditions of their awards.
+Students may submit a withdrawal request via iROAR.
 Failure to attend classes or verbal notification to instructors does not constitute formal withdrawal.
 A student who stops attending classes but does not withdraw is held accountable for all financial and academic outcomes of that decision.

 A student who officially withdraws within the first two weeks of classes will have no grades recorded.
 Those who officially withdraw after the first two weeks and before the last five weeks will have a grade of W (withdrew) entered on the academic record.
-If you are dropping all courses, please see Withdrawing from the University; the timetable differs between dropping one course and dropping all courses with the intent to withdraw.
-The date on which you withdraw online is the official date of withdrawal recorded by the Registrar.
+When dropping all courses, please see Withdrawing from the University; the timetable differs between dropping one course and dropping all courses with the intent to withdraw.
+The date on which the student withdraws online is the official date of withdrawal recorded by the Registrar.

-Before dropping courses, international graduate students must receive authorization from an adviser in the Office of International Services.
-You must not fall below the required full-time enrollment mandated by the United States Citizenship and Immigration Services (USCIS).
+Before dropping courses, international graduate students must receive authorization from an advisor in the Office of International Services.
+International students must not fall below the required full-time enrollment mandated by the United States Citizenship and Immigration Services (USCIS).